shashankpritam/Insertion-Bias-TE/Minimum_Fitness.md

 ## Conclusion

-In the above diagram, we have a fixed transposition rate of 0.2.
-Previously, it has been shown by Kofler\[2020\] that piRNA Clusters Need a Minimum Size to Control Transposable Element Invasions, and with small sized population, piRNA clusters may need to make up as much as 3% of the genome, given there is a high rate of transposition alongside with recessive TE insertions.
-Here, we observe that the compensation for lower cluster size comes through increased insertion bias.
-The population fitness increases with cluster size and average bias;
-negative bias results in extinction even with a large cluster size.
+According to Kofler\[2020\], piRNA clusters require a minimum size to control transposable element invasions.
+These clusters may comprise up to 3% of the genome in small populations, especially with high transposition rates and recessive TE insertions.
+Here, we observe that the compensation for lower cluster size comes through increased insertion bias into the piRNA clusters.
+The population fitness increases with cluster size and average bias; negative bias results in extinction even with a large cluster size.

+Another noticeable thing from the plot is that the change in transposition rate has little effect on population fitness if they have an appropriate cluster size with a strong enough bias.

 ------------------------------------------------------------------------